-SCHOOL PROFILE
+SCHOOL DESCRIPTION

 Located in the central region of the district's boundaries, Moreno High is situated on the Beverly Hills High School campus.
-During the 2016-17 school year, Moreno High generally serves up to 11 students in grades 9-12.
+During the 2017-18 school year, Moreno High generally serves up to 19 students in grades 9-12.
 Student enrollment includes English Learners, Special Education, and students who qualify for the free and reduced-price meal program.
 Students who attend Moreno High School are provided a safe, flexible learning environment to complete graduation requirements and explore post-secondary options.

-Student Enrollment by Subgroup/Grade Level 2016-17
+Student Enrollment by Student Group and Grade Level

+2017-18

+% of Total # of

-Ethnic Group % Grade Level #
+Student Group Enrollment Grade Level Students

-African American Grade 9
+Black or African American Grade 9

-American Indian or Grade 10
+American Indian or 5.3% Grade 10

-Alaskan Native Grade 11 4
+Alaskan Native 3.576 Grade 11 8

-Asian 9.1% Grade 12 7
+Asian 5.3% Grade 12 11

 Filipino

-Hawaiian or Pacific
+Hawaiian or Pacific Islander

-Islander

-Hispanic or Latino 27.3%
+Hispanic or Latino 21.1%

+White 68.4%
-White (not Hispanic) Two or More Races 63.6%

-Socioeconomically Disadvantaged English Learners 18.2%
+Two or More Races Socioeconomically Disadvantaged English Learners 36.8%

-Students with Disabilities 9.1%
+Students with Disabilities 5.3% Total

-Migrant Education Total

-Foster Youth Enrollment 11